-This course offers security fundamentals (Part I), а а guide comprehensive for CompTIA Security+ SY0-501 Certification Exam.
+This course offers security fundamentals (Part I), a а comprehensive guide CompTIA Security+ SY0-501 for Certification Exam.
 It provides an introduction to the fundamentals of network security, including compliance and operational security; threats and vulnerabilities; application, data, and host security; access control and identity management; and cryptography.